Red velvet swirl cheesecake brownies—doesn’t that just sound like the best dessert?

 Spread three-fourths of your brownie batter into an 8-inch by 8-inch greased square pan.

-Set the dish to the side while you get the cheesecake layer ready.
+Set the red velvet batter to the side while you get the cheesecake layer ready.

 As a side note, you can also use some parchment paper on the bottom of the pan so you can lift the brownies out easily after they have cooked and cooled.